 Many advanced violinists use double stops when tuning.
 Once your A string is in tune, learning how to use double stops to tune the rest of your strings in perfect fifths to the A is an important skill to acquire.
 A double stop means playing notes on two strings at the same time.
 Try it!
 After tuning your A string, listen very carefully for the interval of a perfect fifth and adjust your pegs or fine tuners as needed as you play double stops with the D and A string, G and D string, and A and E string.

 If your pegs are slipping, make sure you’re pushing your pegs in while turning.
 If your pegs are still slipping or are too tight to securely adjust, you may want to purchase peg compound.
 If you don’t have peg compound and need a temporary quick fix for slipping or tight pegs, pull the peg partially out, and rub pencil graphite on the sticking part of the peg.
 For loose pegs, pull the violin peg partially out, and rub birthday candle wax on the peg to help it stick.

 Be aware that when you put on new violin strings, it will take a while for the strings to stretch out and adjust and you’ll need to tune more often for the next few practice sessions.
-If you need help changing your violin strings, visit our Changing Violin Strings section.
+If you need help changing your violin strings, visit our sister site, Violin Online’s Changing Violin Strings section.

 If your instrument is the reason why you continue having problems with tuning, you may need to have your peg(s) reshaped or repaired at a violin shop.
 It’s also important that you take good care of your violin and bow.
 Learn more at Violin Online’s Instrument Care section.